ReDI-School/nrw-react/Projects.md

 ## How to conduct a project
 1. Split students into groups
-2. 1 group consists of 2 students
+2. Each group consists of 2 students
 3. Within a group, students work individually to complete projects
 4. However, students meet regularly in a group, show each other's progress, exchange feedback
 5. At the project review lessons, students show their progress and get feedback from teachers